ghazalayobi/Data-Engineering-1/Term1/README.md

 #### Extras ####

-##### Materialized View #####
+#### Materialized View ####

-First I created a view which show the average and total sales and costs of sales per each store segment across all months.
-The aim of this view is to compare and contrast to the averages and totals during each month to learn which store segment generates more sales.
+First I created a view called segment_monthly_sales_view which show the average and total sales and costs of sales per each store segment across all months.
+The aim of this view is to compare and contrast to the averages and totals of sales and cost of sales during each month to learn which store segment generates the highest sales.

 Moreover, I created a materialized view that to store this view.
-Please find it [here](https://github.com/ghazalayobi/de1/blob/main/Term1/Materialized_View.sql).
+Please find it [here](https://github.com/ghazalayobi/de1/blob/main/Term1/Materialized_View.sql)

-##### Events #####
+#### Events ####

+In order to refresh the created table from mentioned view, I created event scheduler which can be found [here](https://github.com/ghazalayobi/de1/blob/main/Term1/Event_scheduler.sql)